muhaiminsk/vr-activity-classification/README.md

 ## Key Features
 - Data collection using Wireshark on Meta Quest Pro.
-- Neural network techniques (e.g., RNNs, Transformers) for activity classification.
+- Neural network techniques (e.g., RNNs) for activity classification.
 - Focused on network traffic analysis in a VR environment.

 ## Project Goals